 What’s all this about HTTPS?

-Is your HTTP website suddenly labelled “Not Secure” in the address window?
-You may need to update your site to encrypted Hyper Text Transfer Protocol Secure (HTTPS) to protect its visitor data, in line with the new version of Google Chrome which seeks to make web surfing safer.
+Is your HTTP website now labelled “Not Secure” in the address window?
+You may need to update your site to encrypted Hyper Text Transfer Protocol Secure (HTTPS) to protect its visitor data, in line with Google Chrome’s best practice policy, which seeks to make web surfing safer.

 HTTP (Hyper Text Transfer Protocol) has been around for a while now, however it has become easier to intercept and hack information exchanged.